What are my treatment options?

 Treatments for locally advanced cancer

-If you have locally advanced pancreatic cancer, you may be offered chemotherapy on its own or together with radiotherapy (chemoradiotherapy).
-This is to try to shrink the cancer, slow down its growth, and control your symptoms.
-For a small number of people, this treatment may shrink the cancer enough to make surgery to remove the cancer possible.
+If you have locally advanced pancreatic cancer, it’s not usually possible to remove the cancer with surgery.
+You may be offered chemotherapy on its own first, and then sometimes with radiotherapy (chemoradiotherapy) afterwards.
+This aims to shrink the cancer, slow down its growth, and control your symptoms.
+For a small number of people, this may make surgery to remove the cancer possible.

 Treatments for advanced cancer

-If you have advanced cancer and are well enough, you may be able to have chemotherapy.
-Chemotherapy won’t cure the cancer, but it may help you to live longer and relieve your symptoms.
+If you have advanced cancer and are well enough, you may be offered chemotherapy.
+Chemotherapy may help to control the cancer and help with symptoms.
+It won’t cure the cancer, but it may help you live longer and generally feel better.

 If you have symptoms from the cancer there are also treatments for these.
 A specialist palliative care team or supportive care team can help manage symptoms.
 They also provide emotional and practical support.
 They can help you live as long and as comfortably as possible, and plan for the future.
-They can also support your family.
+They will also offer support to your family.

 Some people find the thought of palliative care upsetting.
 But these services aren’t just for people at the end of their life.
-They are available at any point during treatment or care.
+They are available at any point during treatment or care for people with cancer that can’t be cured.

 Some people with advanced pancreatic cancer may not be able to have treatment to control their cancer.
 This will depend on your situation.
 For example, you might not be physically well enough for treatments like chemotherapy.
-Some people may decide not to have treatment for different reasons.
-Whatever your situation there is medical, emotional and practical support available, and you should be able to have treatment for any symptoms you have.
-Read more about the care you will have if you can’t have treatment to control the cancer.
+Some people may decide not to have treatment for the cancer.
+This can be for lots of different reasons, and will be a very personal decision to you.
+You can still have treatments to help with any symptoms.

 Clinical trials

-Clinical trials are carefully controlled medical research studies that involve patients.
+Clinical trials are carefully controlled medical research studies that involve people.
 Most trials in pancreatic cancer aim to find better treatments.
-Ask your medical team whether there are any clinical trials that you could take part in.
-A clinical trial may give you the chance to try a new treatment – although there’s no guarantee that it will be any better than current treatments.
+Ask your medical team whether there are any suitable clinical trials that you could take part in.
+A clinical trial may give you the chance to try a new treatment.
+But there’s no guarantee that it will be any better than current treatments.

 Getting a second opinion